 Royle P, Milne R. Literature searching for randomized controlled trials used in Cochrane reviews: rapid versus exhaustive searches.
 International Journal of Technology Assessment in Health Care 2003;19(4):591-603.

-At the review level, the Group’s Information Specialist may assist in performing electronic searches in database sources where access is available.
+At the review level, the Group’s Information Specialist will also assist in performing electronic searches in database sources where access is available.
 The electronic searches will be executed as described in the protocol unless any updates or adjustments are needed.
 All identified and downloaded records will be managed in the Cochrane Register of Studies Web software.
 Search results will be sent to the review authors through the tracking feature of the system.
 This feature keeps track of all records sent to a specific review and ensures that authors do not receive the same records twice.
-Authors receive the results of the searches by e-mail as a bibliographic list in text format directly compatible with both Review Manager and Covidence (www.covidence.org) (see 'Study selection' below).
+Authors will receive the results of the searches by e-mail, in text format that is directly compatible with both Review Manager and Covidence (www.covidence.org) (see 'Study selection' below).

 Update of searches

-According to the MECIR Guidelines, the searches must be rerun close to publication, if the initial search date is more than 12 months (preferably six months) from the intended publication date, and the results screened for potentially eligible studies.
+According to the MECIR Guidelines, the searches must be rerun close to publication if the initial search date is more than 12 months (preferably six months) from the intended publication date, and the results screened for potentially eligible studies.
 Ideally the studies should be incorporated fully in the review.
-If not, then the potentially eligible studies will need to be reported, at a minimum as a reference under ‘Studies awaiting classification’ (or ‘Ongoing studies’ if they have not yet been completed).
+If not, then the potentially eligible studies will need to be reported, minimum as references, in ‘Studies awaiting classification’ (or ‘Ongoing studies’ if they have not yet been completed).

 Decisions should be documented for all records identified by the search.
-Details of the flow of studies from the number(s) of references identified in the searches to the number of studies included in the review will need to be reported in the final review, ideally using a PRISMA flow which can be generated directly in Review Manager.
+Details of the flow of studies from the number(s) of references identified in the searches to the number of studies included in the review will need to be reported in the final review, ideally using a PRISMA flow diagram which can be generated directly in Review Manager.
 For the update of reviews including new search results in addition to already included studies, an adapted version of the PRISMA flow diagram is recommended.

 Please make sure to follow the Cochrane Style Manual for entering references.